 MC Vega-28 2.8/120 Contrast and Color Reproduction

-The lens has a good contrast, but still, despite multicoating afraid backlight and illumination.
+The lens has good contrast, but still, despite multicoating afraid backlight and illumination.
 This applies to almost all Soviet lenses.

 Using a lens hood recommended.

-I not often close the aperture to a value greater than f/4, mainly rented either on f/2.9 or f/3.5 for a little more sharpness.
+I did not often close the aperture to a value greater than f/4, mainly rented either on f/2.9 or f/3.5 for a little more sharpness.

 Its compactness is not strongly evident and good for shooting on the street without attracting a lot of attention and even lead a hidden photo.